fredericoo/futpal-monorepo/README.md

 ## Fullstack Web + Native

-This app is spun up using Remix as a full-stack framework.
+This app is spun up using Vite + Express.
 It also makes use of Capacitor to build native apps for iOS and Android embedding a web view inside the respective apps.
 We develop once and ship to all three platforms.

 ## Getting Started